Digital-Logic/simple-chat/README.md

 ## What it provides
 * Express with HMR
 * MongoDB, Mongoose
-* Testing with Mocha, Chai in watch mode
+* Testing with Mocha, Chai with watch mode

 ### Available commands
 ```javascript